 Client Validation | Brokering and endpoint launch execution including launching the client.
 This phase begins at log on time and ends when validation is complete. |

 Server Validation | Server-side session validation time.
 This phase begins at log on time and ends when validation is complete.
-This step also includes any idle time from the ICA file download and ICA file launch on the endpoint device. |
+This step also includes any idle time from the ICA file download and ICA file launch on the endpoint device.
+When auto launch is not configured, longer times here can indicate users starting a session and then delaying to launch the ICA file manually. |

 HDX | Time taken to set up HDX connection from the client to the VM. |